pepbutler/pywal-obsidianmd/README.md

 # pywal-obsidianmd

 Script to install template and link it to obsidian vault.
+To activate, go to Settings -> Appearance and CSS snippets are listed at the bottom.

 ### Preview